DamnedFacts/virtualbosx/README.md

 This document generally describes a straightforward way of creating a bootable disk image of the OS X installer. **The script in this repository aims to follow these steps easily, in one step.**

+It may be in the future Oracle will better support OS X as a guest OS by removing the need to go through these hoops, and also including guest additions. *So, that brings up an important point: there are no official OS X guest additions.
+Your OS X VM will run with bare minimum hardware and graphics support!
+However, it is good enough.*

 # Step 1: Create an installer DMG
 Most steps I've found for creating a bootable disk for the OS X installer involve a whole lot of complicated copying of files to different directories and images.
 There is actually a far more straightforward technique, and some technical gotchas.